aeternity/aeternity/docs/build.md

 # Build from source

-This document describes how to build an Aeternity node from source on current Ubuntu 16.04.4 LTS or Ubuntu 18.04 LTS.
+This document describes how to build an Aeternity node from source on current Ubuntu 16.04.4 LTS, Ubuntu 18.04 LTS and MacOS (latest).
 The commands below assume you are logged in with `sudo` user.

 ## Dependencies installation

+## Ubuntu
 ### Common tools and libraries

 Make sure your Ubuntu version and it's packages are up to date, then install required tools and libraries: